-“If you have foods that are more bland, you’re not going to exacerbate your symptoms,” explains Manning.
+“If you have foods that are more bland, you’re less likely to exacerbate your symptoms,” explains Manning.

 It is important to note that these recommendations are only for when you are in a flare and that your regular, healthy diet should be resumed once you are feeling better and back in remission.

 It’s also important to consider how you flavor and prepare your food during a flare.
-“I recommend using herbs, like ginger, basil, oregano, thyme—the greener ones are a little bit easier to digest,” explains Manning.
+Consider fresh or dried herbs and spices in lieu of higher fat condiments or spicy items.
 “If you stick to baked, broiled, and grilled types of cooking methods, that’s also going to be easier to digest.
-And avoid dishes that have heavy sauces on them.”
+And avoid dishes that have heavy sauces on them,” explains Manning.

 Eating smaller, more frequent meals is often recommended for people who have IBD.
 “It can be very individual, but generally speaking, when there is less for your body to process, there may be better tolerance toward the food,” says Manning, who recommends eating six times each day:

 When you’re experiencing an IBD flare, you’re at risk of becoming dehydrated, so it’s important to drink lots of water.
 Aim to get at least eight 8-ounce glasses of water each day.
 You know you’re well-hydrated by checking the color of your urine—it should be light yellow.
 If it’s very dark or bright yellow, that may be a sign you need to drink more water.

-Most people with IBD have increased caloric requirements.
+Some people with IBD have increased caloric requirements.
 During a flare, symptoms like nausea can reduce your appetite, and when you’re dealing with diarrhea, you may shy away from eating in order to make it stop.
 However, avoiding food altogether increases your risk of malnutrition—and if your body isn’t getting the nutrients it needs to function, it can be harder to heal.
 Talk to your doctor about your ideal caloric intake, both during remission and in a flare.
 If necessary, your doctor or dietitian can help you find a nutrition supplement that can help you to meet your needs if you are struggling to eat enough.

 “Any person that has IBD should seek nutrition counseling at the beginning of their diagnosis,” says Manning.
 “You need to have the tools in place and tips to manage whatever comes your way in the beginning, instead of waiting for a flare to occur.”
-If you are flaring for a period of time more than a month and you are not tolerating food, then a nutritionist can help to make sure you are getting the right amount of calories and help you put together a nutrition plan unique to your needs.
+A registered dietitian can help to make sure you are getting the right amount of calories and help you put together a nutrition plan unique to your needs.